lucaventurini/timecrime/README.md

 This repository contains all the code and data to reproduce a study with the same title, submitted to UrbanGIS '16.

+## Usage

+You can directly see the notebook of the experiments rendered opening it here on github.

+Or you can rerun it on your computer installing [jupyter](http://jupyter.readthedocs.io/).

+Remember to unzip the data!

 ## Credits

 The San Francisco map is © OpenStreetMap contributors, and licensed as [CC BY-SA](http://www.openstreetmap.org/copyright).